 Teacher Recommendation Form

-All applicants for Grade 9 must submit the Archdiocese of Washington’s 2018-19 Teacher Recommendation Form to their principal or counselor by November.
-It must be completed by the applicant’s teachers for each major subject area indicated and mailed by the school to our Admissions Office no later than December 8, 2017.
+All applicants for Grade 9 must submit the Archdiocese of Washington’s 2018-19 Teacher Recommendation Form (link coming soon) to their principal or counselor by November.
+It must be completed by the applicant’s teachers for each major subject area indicated and mailed by the school to our Admissions Office no later than December 7, 2018.

 High School Placement Test